WanlingMa/Tax-Equity-in-Low-and-Middle-Income-Countries-Replication/README.md

 The repo is structured as:

 -   `data/raw_data` contains the raw data as obtained from the replication package of the original paper.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download, process and produce the figures.